Learners are innovative thinkers who are successful, confident, respectful and caring

 Gilbert Paterson Middle School a closed-campus policy, students are expected to remain on school property during the lunch hour and eat in designated lunch areas; this ensures adequate supervision and safety for our students.
 Students may go home for lunch, providing parents sign a contract with the school.

 Students misbehaving during the noon hour will not be permitted to stay for lunch.
-Parents will be contacted in these cases and alternative arrangements must be made (see also Intramurals).
+Parents/guardians/caregivers will be contacted in these cases and alternative arrangements must be made (see also Intramurals).

 ACCEPTABLE USE OF COMPUTERS & TECHNOLOGY - L’utilisation appropriée des ordinateurs et de l’équipement technologique